 Sue studies Alaska’s wild salmon streams and leads Inletkeeper's efforts to highlight the relevance of climate and land-use change in local decision-making.
 She coordinates regional water temperature monitoring networks and uses thermal infrared imagery to map and protect cold-water habitats: the stepping stones salmon will need to move up and down otherwise warming stream channels.
 Sue did her undergraduate work at Duke University and got her masters in Fisheries Science from Oregon State University.
-Sue is among 80 women worldwide selected to take part in Homeward Bound, a global leadership initiative for women in science, which culminates in a three-week expedition to Antarctica in February 2018.
+Sue was among 80 women worldwide selected to take part in the second team of Homeward Bound, a global leadership initiative for women in science.

 Kaitlin Vadla, Central Peninsula Regional Director

 Kaitlin joined Inletkeeper in 2013 to spearhead grassroots organizing efforts on the North Kenai Peninsula.
 Born and raised in Clam Gulch, Kaitlin grew up fishing, hunting, and exploring in and around the Cook Inlet watershed.
 Kaitlin received a B.A. in International Relations and Entrepreneurship and an M.A. in Organizational Leadership from Gonzaga University.
 She spent a year as a visiting student at Oxford University and recently returned to Alaska after a year as a Rotary Ambassadorial Scholar earning a Post Graduate Diploma of Science at Victoria University of Wellington, New Zealand.